isomerpages/mpa-do/Resources/blog/_posts/2020-12-14-post-short-updates-for-technical-work-group-meetings.md

 <div style="margin-top: 1rem; color: #565656;">Posted on 14 December, 2020</div>

 <p>The group shared on the potential use cases that the API specifications on port clearance could benefit their respective organisations.
 The group also discussed on the deliverables and work needed.</p>

+<h3><strong>Inaugural Technical Work Group Meeting</strong></h3>

+<div style="margin-top: 1rem; color: #565656;">Posted on 21 October, 2020</div>

+<p>The group shared on the potential use cases that the API specifications on port clearance could benefit their respective organisations.
+The group also discussed on the deliverables and work needed.</p>